Promethazine: Side effects

-Because of potential for more severe side effects, this drug is on the list to avoid in the elderly.
+Because of the potential for more severe side effects, this drug is on the list to avoid in the elderly.
 In many countries (including the US and UK), promethazine is contraindicated in children less than two years of age, and strongly cautioned against in children between two and six, due to problems with respiratory depression and sleep apnea.

-Promethazine is listed as one of the drugs of highest anticholinergic activity in a study of anticholinergenic burden, including long-term cognitive impairment.
+Promethazine is listed as one of the drugs with the highest anticholinergic activity in a study of anticholinergic burden, including long-term cognitive impairment.

 Overdose

 Promethazine in overdose can produce signs and symptoms including CNS depression, hypotension, respiratory depression, unconsciousness, and sudden death.
-Other reactions may include hyperreflexia, hypertonia, ataxia, athetosis, and extensor-planar reflexes.
+Other reactions may include hyperreflexia, hypertonia, ataxia, athetosis, and extensor-plantar reflexes.
 Atypically and/or rarely, stimulation, convulsions, hyperexcitability, and nightmares may occur.
 Anticholinergic effects like dry mouth, dilated pupils, flushing, gastrointestinal symptoms, and delirium may occur as well.
 Treatment of overdose is supportive and based on symptoms.

 Pharmacology

 Promethazine, a phenothiazine derivative, is structurally different from the neuroleptic phenothiazines, with similar but different effects.
+Despite structural differences, promethazine exhibits a strikingly similar binding profile to promazine, another phenothiazine compound.
+Both promethazine and promazine exhibit comparable neuroleptic potency, with a neuroleptic potency of 0.5.
+However, dosages used therapeutically, such as for sedation, have no antipsychotic effect.
 It acts primarily as a strong antagonist of the H1 receptor (antihistamine, Ki = 1.4 nM) and a moderate mACh receptor antagonist (anticholinergic), and also has weak to moderate affinity for the 5-HT2A, 5-HT2C, D2, and α1-adrenergic receptors, where it acts as an antagonist at all sites, as well.
-New studies have shown that promethazine acts as a strong non-competitive selective NMDA receptor antagonist; which might promote sedation in addition with the strong antihistaminergic effects of the H1 receptor, but also as a weaker analgesic.
-It does not however affect the AMPA receptors.
+New studies have shown that promethazine acts as a strong non-competitive selective NMDA receptor antagonist, with an EC50 of 20 μM; which might promote sedation in addition with the strong antihistaminergic effects of the H1 receptor, but also as a weaker analgesic.
+It does not, however, affect the AMPA receptors.

 Another notable use of promethazine is as a local anesthetic, by blockage of sodium channels.